jalpeshindrodiya/Reminder/README.md

 Run Enable-Migrations, add-migration, update-database after that "Migrations" folder generated automatically and also create table in database.
 Add new controller with the name "Reminder". hit F5 to run the sample.
+Add "app.MapControllers();" in program file.

-Changes in controller,pages for reminder app.
+Changes in controller,pages,layout(add jquery path)  for reminder app.